aws-samples/mlops-pipeline-prestodb/blog_post.md

     ```

     Now that our transformer object is created, we pass the transformer
-    input (that contains the batch data from our batch pre process step)
+    input (that contains the batch data from our `batch preprocess`
-    into the step declaration:
+    step) into the `TransformStep` declaration:

     ``` python
     step_transform = TransformStep(